thuannguy/thuannguy.github.io/_posts/2017-06-05-Performance-from-nothing-to-something.md

 So if latency of a GET request is 0.5s and my application can serve 200 requests/second, its concurrency is 0.5 * 200 = 100 concurrent active requests.

 Taking all the above into account, my application must be able to:
-	- Serve 200 GET user requests/second/node.
+- GET user requests/second/node.
 - Serve 200 GET user requests/second/node and each request must take maximum 800ms.
 - Serve 200 GET user requests/second/node and each request must take maximum 800ms during a long period of time without any hiccup: 24hours or 7 days.
 - Serve 200 GET user requests/second/node and each request must take maximum 2000ms during a long period of time without any hiccup: 24hours or 7 days when your database has 100.000.

 As a side note, all SLAs should be defined with a minimum requirements for hardware configurations.
 By the time of this writing, a popular server may sport 8 cores with 8-16GB memory.
 For systems that need other hardware such as database servers, you should define minimum configurations for them too.